Search form

 Next Steps 2022 to 2025

 In partnership with the Adirondack Watershed Institute, we're continuing to monitor Mirror Lake every other week to understand the effects of significant efforts by the Village of Lake Placid to curb the instrusion of road salt into the lake.
 We're hoping to see the scales tip and Mirror Lake return to regular spring turnover.
-The Ausable River Association also continues regular monitoring of other lakes that serve as references for Mirror Lake and we monitor sites along the Ausable River and its branches bi-weekly to identify changes.
+The Ausable Freshwater Center (AFC) also continues regular monitoring of other lakes that serve as references for Mirror Lake and we monitor sites along the Ausable River and its branches bi-weekly to identify changes.
 We're lucky to continue this work and move this scientific knowledge and data to the community so we can all better steward our freshwater resources.
 Funding from the Adirondack Foundation and North Elba LEAF makes our work possible.

 Increasingly, our focus on this issue is education and outreach – moving science forward to find practical solutions.
 We continue to work with our municipalities, our staff attend conferences and share data with partners and researchers, we work with experts in the field of salt alternatives and monitoring, and we're teaming up with AdkAction to support the Clean Water Safe Roads campaign.